 A Google Trends search for how, what, where, when, why, and who shows that search queries beginning with the word “how” are by far the most popular on YouTube.

-So, give the Search Type selections a try because the information that is provided may be more accurate and useful than the more general and potentially noisy “web search” version.
+Give the search type selections a try because the information provided may be more accurate and actionable than the potentially more noisy web search version.

 - Using Google Trends To Optimize Your Content Strategy Timing [Podcast]